KenBigelow/UBC-Spack-Workshop/Workshop.rst

-.. _basics-tutorial:
+.. _ubc-workshop-:

 =========================================
-Basic Installation Tutorial
+Ronin / Spack Workshop
 =========================================

-This tutorial will guide you through the process of installing software using Spack.
-We will first cover the ``spack install`` command, focusing on the power of the spec syntax and the flexibility it gives to users.
+Todays we will guide you through the process of installing software using Spack.
+First we will build our auto scale cluster then install spack.
+Then an introduction to spack and focusing on the power of the spec syntax and the flexibility it gives to users.
 We will also cover the ``spack find`` command for viewing installed packages and the ``spack uninstall`` command for uninstalling them.
 Finally, we will touch on how Spack manages compilers,